Ryan Destiny

-Ryan Destiny Irons (born January 8, 1995) is an American actress, singer and songwriter.
-Destiny is best known for her roles in the Fox TV musical drama Star, and the Freeform sitcom Grown-ish.
+Ryan Destiny (born January 8, 1995) is an American actress, singer, and songwriter.
+Destiny is best known for her roles in the Fox TV musical drama Star, the Freeform sitcom Grown-ish, and as the two-time Olympic gold medal-winning boxer Claressa Shields in the Claressa Shields biopic, The Fire Inside (2024) directed by Rachel Morrison.

 Early life and education

 Destiny was born in Detroit, Michigan.
-Her father is a member of the 90s R&B group Guesss.
+Her father is a member of the 1990s R&B group Guesss.
 Destiny attended West Bloomfield High School.
 In January 2011, Destiny won a singing contest to attend the red carpet premiere of Justin Bieber's Never Say Never.

 Career

 Music

-In junior high school, the 12-year-old Destiny formed musical trio New Limit.
-Managed by her mother Dawn, the trio auditioned for America's Got Talent in 2010 and they made it to the finals until they decided it was not for them.
+In junior high school, 12-year-old Destiny formed a musical trio group called New Limit.
+Managed by her mother Dawn, the trio auditioned for America's Got Talent in 2010, and they made it to the finals until they decided it was not for them.
 By 2011, Destiny had signed with Universal Republic.
-The group would later split, with Destiny and her manager holding auditions forming a new group called "Love Dollhouse" The trio signed to All Def/Capitol Records, a label partnership with Russell Simmons, Steve Rifkind and Brian Robbins.
-The group released their debut single "Can I." The group disbanded in 2015.
+The group would later split, with Destiny and her manager holding auditions forming a new group called Love Dollhouse.
+The trio signed to All Def/Capitol Records, a label partnership with Russell Simmons, Steve Rifkind, and Brian Robbins.
+The group released their debut single, "Can I" in 2014, but disbanded a year later in 2015.

-In 2016, Destiny announced plans for a solo EP.
-She released her first single "The Same" in 2018, with a remix featuring rapper Tobi Lou being released the following year.
+In 2016 and later again in 2018, Destiny announced plans for a solo debut EP titled "On One's Own."
+She released its lead single "The Same" in 2018, with a remix featuring rapper Tobi Lou the following year.
 Her second single "Do You" was released in 2020.
+Her other songs include "How Many" (2022), "Lie Like That," (2023), a cover of Khamari's 2021 song, "Doctor, My Eyes" in 2024, and "How Your Hands Feel" (2024).

 Acting

 In 2010, Destiny appeared in an episode of the web series The Wannabes Starring Savvy.
 In 2011, she traveled to Los Angeles with her mother to start auditioning for projects.
 In 2013, she appeared in several episodes of the Detroit-based crime drama, Low Winter Sun.
 Destiny later appeared as the lead in the independent film A Girl Like Grace opposite Garcelle Beauvais, Meagan Good, and Raven-Symoné.
 The Ty Hodges produced film premiered at the Los Angeles Film Festival in June 2015.

 Destiny initially booked the role of Tiana on Lee Daniels's hit musical drama Empire but due to her contract with All Def Music, she could not accept the role.
-In December 2015, Destiny booked one of the lead roles as Alexandra in Daniels' series Star – opposite Queen Latifah.
-The series premiered on Fox December 14, 2016 and ended after three seasons in 2019.
+In December 2015, Destiny booked one of the lead roles as Alexandra "Alex" Crane in Daniels' series Star – opposite Queen Latifah.
+The series premiered on Fox on December 14th, 2016 and was canceled after 3 seasons in 2019.